The HyperTexts

 had shaved her head when she started singing because she wanted to be known for

-her music, not her looks (but she looked better without hair than most women
+her music, not her looks (although she looked better without hair than most women

 with flowing manes).
 When the head of her record label heard the song the first